© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement 500ft (150m) NW of Ing Scar Crag is a scheduled monument protected by Historic England under reference 1004118.
 View the official record →

-Settlement 500ft (150m) NW of Ing Scar Crag is a prehistoric or early medieval settlement site located in Yorkshire.
+Settlement 500ft (150m) NW of Ing Scar Crag is an archaeological site located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004118.

 Settlement 500ft (150m) NW of Ing Scar Crag is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004118.